-Joining traditional hand-fabricated craftsmanship with innovative, iconoclastic concepts realized in bronze and aluminum, Krivosheiw creates dynamic, curvilinear monumental sculptures and functional forms.
-Occupying the liminal and limitless space between abstraction and representation, Alexander's , hand-welded, polished, and shaped creations are created in the the laborious, old-school technique of metal fabrication, yet balance the sophisticated modernity between familiar and foreign.
+STATEMENTJoining traditional hand-fabricated craftsmanship with innovative, iconoclastic concepts realized in bronze and aluminum, Krivosheiw creates dynamic, curvilinear monumental sculptures and functional forms.
+Occupying the liminal and limitless space between abstraction and representation, Alexander’s, hand-welded, polished, and shaped creations are created in the laborious, old school technique of metal fabrication, yet they balance the sophisticated modernity between the familiar and the foreign.
 Krivosheiw effectively expresses the song of movement and the poetry of emotion through the language of metal.
-Drawing inspiration from varied sources including industrial design, ancient Greek cultures , and modern design aesthetic, Krivosheiw is intrigued by the fundamental nature of metal's longevity and strength, as well as its inherent elegance.
+Drawing inspiration from varied sources including industrial design, ancient Greek cultures, and modern design aesthetics, Krivosheiw is intrigued by the fundamental nature of metal's longevity, strength, and inherent elegance.

 2010 Soho Grand Hotel, New York, New York